stefanspringer1/BuildingSwiftOnWindows/README.md

 git -C swift checkout tags/swift-5.4.3-RELEASE
 ```

-**Note:** It is easier to use the `-C ... ` argument at _the end_ of the command if you want to checkout the "same" tag for several repositories.

 **Important:** The naming conventions for those tags might change.

 You can then checkout a commit with e.g.: